KatarinaKomad/ZOSS-Tim1/documentation/architecture.md

         <p>The iOS hardware layer consists of the physical components within Apple devices, including custom-designed processors, memory, storage, displays, cameras, sensors, and connectivity features.
 These components work in unity to support the iOS operating system and deliver a high-performance and integrated user experience.
 This layer contains the physical chips, which are soldered to the iOS circuitry. [[1]](https://sci-hub.se/10.1016/j.cosrev.2021.100372?fbclid=IwAR3hN0s2rbXV_enFIgu_ykp1gyXQFtFdsNNZjMZ10MVzwVAG9F_wM8n9a94)</p>

 *   **Core OS**
         <p>The Core OS layer is the last layer of the iOS stack and sits directly on top of the device hardware providing the low level interface to the underlying hardware.
-System components of the Core OS Layer provides much of the same functionality as any other a UNIX multitasking kernel.[[7]](https://sci-hub.se/10.1109/EMES.2017.7980403)
+System components of the Core OS Layer provides much of the same functionality as any other a UNIX multitasking kernel. [[7]](https://sci-hub.se/10.1109/EMES.2017.7980403)
-        Amongst other things, the kernel is responsible for low level networking, input/output, inter-process communication, access to external accessories and the usual fundamental operating system services such as memory management (allocation and de-allocation once the application has finished using it), file system handling and threads, network management, etc.[[8]](https://rcet.org.in/uploads/academics/rohini_54027514709.pdf?fbclid=IwAR3z4GMmnzDOsN6vLClm3wIHh06NjAFile0NY7ayFDVGXgkE7iAYc9sg6Hc) </p>
+        Amongst other things, the kernel is responsible for low level networking, input/output, inter-process communication, access to external accessories and the usual fundamental operating system services such as memory management (allocation and de-allocation once the application has finished using it), file system handling and threads, network management, etc. [[8]](https://rcet.org.in/uploads/academics/rohini_54027514709.pdf?fbclid=IwAR3z4GMmnzDOsN6vLClm3wIHh06NjAFile0NY7ayFDVGXgkE7iAYc9sg6Hc)</p>

 *   **Core services**
         <p>This forms the foundation layer on which above layers are built.
 It provides several features like data protection, iCloud storage, file sharing support, XML Support features, SQLite database, In-App purchases, etc. [[1]](https://sci-hub.se/10.1016/j.cosrev.2021.100372?fbclid=IwAR3hN0s2rbXV_enFIgu_ykp1gyXQFtFdsNNZjMZ10MVzwVAG9F_wM8n9a94)